odan/odan.github.io/_posts/2019-12-03-slim4-cakephp-query-builder.md

 ## Introduction

-This tutorial demonstrates how to install [Zend SQL Query Builder](https://docs.zendframework.com/zend-db/) and integrate it into a Slim 4 application.
+This tutorial demonstrates how to install [CakePHP Query Builder](https://book.cakephp.org/3/en/orm/query-builder.html) and integrate it into a Slim 4 application.

 ## Installation